hterminasyan/sit-yerevan-hands-on/exercises/ex4/README.md

 Some of the tables (like StatusValues) receive static values from CSV files, the other tables (Verifications, Addresses) are filled once the event handlers that you have seen in the previous exercises process incoming events from SAP S/4HANA via SAP Event Mesh.
 Additionally, CAP produces tables for [draft handling](https://help.sap.com/docs/ABAP_PLATFORM_NEW/468a97775123488ab3345a0c48cadd8f/ed9aa41c563a44b18701529c8327db4d.html?version=202110.000&locale=en-US) based on the [corresponding annotation in the CDS files](https://github.com/SAP-samples/btp-build-resilient-apps/blob/main/srv/admin.cds#L6).

 Since the CAP application is already deployed, you should see those artifacts in SAP HANA Cloud already.
-If you remember seeing the applications **BPVerification-db-<STUDENT>-deployer** in the list of applications in your dev space on SAP BTP, all in **Stopped** status, that's where the artifact deployment happened.
+If you remember seeing the applications **BPVerification-db-\<STUDENT>-deployer** in the list of applications in your dev space on SAP BTP, all in **Stopped** status, that's where the artifact deployment happened.

-1. 👉 In order to find out the **schema** for your particular application, navigate to **Services > Instances and Subscriptions**.
+1. 👉 In order to find out the db **credentials** for your particular application, navigate to **Services > Instances and Subscriptions**.
-2. 👉 Search for your **BPVerification-db-<STUDENT>-deployer** and click on the **bindings** column to display the service credentials.
+2. 👉 Search for your **BPVerification-db-\<STUDENT>** and click on the **bindings** column to display the service credentials.

    ![Open the SAP HANA Database Explorer](images/bindings.png)

-3. 👉 Note down the schema information that you'll need in the subsequent exercise.
+3. 👉 Note down the **user** and **password** information that you'll need in the subsequent exercise.

    ![Open the SAP HANA Database Explorer](images/schema_information.png)